koen-47/COLUMBUS/README.md

 ```

 ## Execution

+### Notebooks

+Several [notebooks](./notebooks) are provided that can be used for custom rebus puzzle generation using our methodology, as well as reproducing experiment results with a few open- and closed-source models.
+These notebooks are intended for a more streamlined interaction with COLUMBUS.
+For a more hands-on experience, see the remaining subsections below.

 ### Displaying the benchmark

 To display the benchmark, run the following command.
 This will loop over the benchmark and present each puzzle and its respective distractors.